FRex/zipsavings/README.md

 useful e.g. when comparing how well did `gzip`, `xz` and `7z` compress the same big file.
-Only `gzip` will have its unpacked size modulo 2^32, so with this option all three will have correct unpacked sizes, correct saved amount and saved percent, etc. See the example use of it below in examples section.
+Only `gzip` will have its unpacked size modulo 2^32, so with this option all three will have correct unpacked sizes, correct saved amount and saved percent, etc. To analyze both `xz`/`7z` and `gzip` but print out only information about `gzip` files (so the totals are unaffected and the list uncluttered) the option `----whitelist-type gzip` can be used.
+See the example use of it below in examples section.
 Beware of the (very slim) chance of false positive if unrelated file has such unpacked size that is same modulo 2^32 to one of the `gzip` files.